3 most bizarre Czech Easter traditions: forget about cute bunnies. Czechs go beyond your wildest fantasies!

 The Czech Republic is not a very religious country.
 In fact, we are the second most atheist country in Europe.
 However, we still do celebrate both major Christian holidays: Christmas and Easter.
 However, most of us prefer the civil way of celebrating as we love traditions and feasting.
-Just forget now about cute Easter bunnies and painted eggs.
-In this blog post you will learn about the most bizarre Czech Easter traditions.
+Just forget about cute Easter bunnies and painted eggs.
+In this blog post, you will learn about the most bizarre Czech Easter traditions.

 Who writes this?

-The most bizarre Czech Easter tradition: whipping women with willow branches
+1. The most bizarre Czech Easter tradition: whipping women with willow branches

 Czech Easter is about celebrating forthcoming spring and a new life.
 What a romantic idea.
 In reality, our way of celebrating the new life is rather cruel.
 But fully legal.